There’s a game I play with myself when I want to explore a city but don’t have a particular destination in mind.

 It’s difficult to achieve true randomness.
 Generally when we head off in a ‘random’ direction, what we’re really doing is taking one side street from our usual route to a familiar part of town, or heading in the exact opposite direction from our default path, avoiding anything familiar at all.
-These can both be useful methods, but the former lacks the potential for extreme new-ness, while the latter eliminates your ability to see the familiar from a different perspective: a landmark from your usual route, viewed from across the street, for example.
+These can both be useful methods, but the former lacks the potential for extreme new-ness, while the latter eliminates your ability to see the familiar from a different perspective: a landmark from your usual route viewed from across the street, for example.

 After years of playing this game, I’ve found that the feeling of being ‘lost’ slowly becomes less of a scary jump into the unknown, and more an intentional reaching out into the world, looking for novel stimuli and finding it.
 Bringing it home to study in private.
-Wondering if it’s worth working in to your normal routine.
+Wondering if it’s worth working into your normal routine.
 Wondering if that normal routine should be shifted in some meaningful way.

 Consider how getting lost can be about more than just learning your environment.
 How it can be a means of pulling yourself out of your norms, habits, self-perceptions, and into a space where you’re less certain and more able to explore.
 More capable of taking a wrong turn and not worrying about it.
-More able to explore your myriad options and wonder whether this job, this lifestyle, this relationship, this responsibility, this goal, this whatever, is actually what’s best for you and your happiness.
+More able to filter your options and wonder whether this job, this lifestyle, this relationship, this responsibility, this goal, this whatever, is actually what’s best for you and your happiness.